schultek/super_annotations/README.md

 # Super Annotations

-Hassle free metaprogramming as you dream it.
+Hassle-free static metaprogramming as you dream it.
 Use code generation and custom annotations with ease.

 - Write your code generation functions naturally alongside your normal code.
 - Define and use custom annotations in the same file or project.